 Governor Kay Ivey’s 2018 “Success Plus” initiative, designed to add half a million highly skilled employees to Alabama’s workforce by 2025, includes providing Alabama workers with training leading to industry recognized certifications and credentials.
-Ingram State Technical College students are contributing to that goal by earning industry certifications.
+J. F. Ingram State Technical College students are contributing to that goal by earning industry certifications.

 Industry-recognized certifications help job seekers showcase their skills.
 Rather than simply listing the skill on a resume’ or job search portfolio, the certification provides independent, third-party verification from a nationally recognized professional organization.

 For students graduating from J. F. Ingram State Technical College, industry certification is a valuable tool they can use to overcome barriers to employment posed by prior incarceration.